-- BC Parks: These provincial parks are protected areas and are managed and maintained by the BC provincial government so that everyone can enjoy them for years to come.
-The campgrounds are semi-rustic, some may have electrical hook-ups and only a few have water hook ups.
+- BC Parks: These provincial parks are protected areas, and are managed and maintained by the BC provincial government so that everyone can enjoy them for years to come.
+The campgrounds are semi-rustic; some may have electrical hook-ups, and only a few have water hook-ups.
 Most of these campgrounds have drinking water taps.
-BC Parks has a new online reservation system to make it easy to reserve before you arrive.
+BC Parks has an online reservation system to make it easy to reserve before you arrive.
 Check out https://secure.camis.com/Discovercamping/ for more information.

-- Parks Canada: These national parks are protected by the Canadian government.
-There are seven National Parks in British Columbia.
+- Parks Canada: There are seven National Parks in British Columbia, which are protected by the Canadian government.
 The campgrounds vary from rustic to semi-rustic.
-The online reservation system is in effect and can be found at http://www.pccamping.ca/parkscanada/en/terms_of_use.cgi?pg=/parkscanada/en/find.cgi?
+The online reservation system for these sites can be found at https://reservation.pc.gc.ca/Home.aspx.

-- Private campgrounds: These campgrounds are privately owned and operated with many offering a range of campsites from unserviced to full service.
-A great resource is the online Super Camping website. http://www.camping.bc.ca/ or go to our interactive map on the “Where To Camp” section.
+- Private campgrounds: These campgrounds are privately owned and operated, with many offering a range of campsites from un-serviced to full service.
+A great resource to find these is our own interactive map, located at https://www.campingrvbc.com/camping/.

 - Recreation Sites: The Ministry of Forests, Lands and Natural Resource Operations maintains more than 1,200 recreation campsites under the Recreation Sites and Trails BC program.
 Recreation sites provide a rustic experience for campers.
-They are generally located in remote, off-the-beaten-path areas and provide only the basic facilities (fire rings, picnic tables and out-houses).
-For more information go to http://www.sitesandtrailsbc.ca/
+They are generally located in remote, off-the-beaten-path areas and provide only the most basic facilities (fire rings, picnic tables and out-houses).
+For more information, visit http://www.sitesandtrailsbc.ca/.

 What are the fishing regulations in British Columbia? >>